 Along with the job positions, you are to indicate the company where you worked and when exactly you took the position there.
 It will be nice to add here the description of your responsibilities.
 In CV, you may indicate all jobs regardless of how relevant they are to the position that you apply right now.

 Describe here the set of skills you have and knowledge of languages.
 In this block, you will be able to demonstrate all your professional advantages and you will show why you are the best candidate considering the technical characteristics that you have.

 Tell here what college or university you graduated from, what kind of diploma you’ve got and what exactly you have studied.

 Talk here about the things that inspire you, what you do when you have free time, and what helps you stay motivated to work harder.

-The structure of resume is almost the same as the structure of CV.
+The structure of a resume is almost the same as the structure of a CV.
 Here, you should also indicate your personal details, education, working experience, and skills.
 However, you may omit your hobbies.

 In resume, you should be more concentrated on the information that is relevant to the job position you apply.
 Therefore, you should check the requirements of the position and make sure that you covered all of them in a resume.

 Do I Need Both of the Documents?